jela3105/tasks-node/README.md

 # tasks-node
-A simple consol app of tasks with node
+A simple console app of tasks with node